Doubleneck/Jetta/documentation/instructions.md

 \
 \
 \
 If your reference is added.
-Software notifies about it with text 'New reference created successfully!\
+Software notifies about it with text 'New reference created successfully!'\
 \
 ![](./pictures/Reference_created_successfully.png)\
 \